Smederevo Fortress: Construction

 The throne hall, where Branković received his visitors, was built with four double-arched windows, fashioned in a mixed Gothic/Romanesque style.
 Donžon kula was intended to be the final line of defense.
 It was constructed with walls over 4 meters thick, and housed the nobility during Turkish attacks.
 Hidden doors were built into the Jezava wall, allowing for passage towards Hungary.

 The next nine years were spent expanding the fortifications to include a larger fortified suburb, thereby finishing the main fortress.
-In the suburb, a sacral complex was built in phases from the 15th century onwards, and a Turkish bath was added by the Ottomans in the 17th century.
+In the suburb, a sacral complex was built in phases from the 15th century onwards, and a hamam was added by the Ottomans in the 17th century.
 There was a ship gate in the suburb's Danube wall, where sailors could enter the fortress.
 (Note: See the fortress map and its source images.)
 It is unclear whether any long-term residential buildings were built.

 Between 1460 and 1480, while held by the Ottoman Empire, a larger defensive system was built, including escarpments, low walls, and more towers.
 During the first half of the 18th century, fortified trenches were added.